Job Title and Responsibilities

 Wood, A. G., Turner, M. J., & Barker, J. B. (in press).
 Bolstering Psychological Health Using Rational Emotive Behaviour Therapy.
 In G. Breslin., and G. Leavey (Eds.).
 Mental health and well-being interventions in sport: A case study analysis.
 Routledge.

 Turner, M. J. (in press).
 REBT in Sport.
 In M.E.
-Bernard & W. Dryden (Eds.), REBT: Advances in Theory, Research, Prevention, Promotion.
+Bernard & W. Dryden (Eds.), REBT: Advancing in Theory, Research, Prevention, Promotion.
 New York: Springer Press.

 Breitmeyer, A., & Turner, M. J. (in press).
 From REBT to REBC: The Application of Rational, Emotive, and Behavioral Therapy Techniques within the Context of Sport.
 In M. E. Bernard., and O. David (Eds.), Coaching Reason, Emotion and Behavior Change.
 Springer.